You are browsing documentation for a version other than the latest stable release. Switch to the latest stable release, 1.2.

 A Mender Artifact is a file format that includes metadata like the checksum and name, as well as the actual root file system that is deployed.
 See Mender Artifacts for a complete description of this format.

-The test environment should be set up and working successfully as described in Create a test environment.
+The test environment should be set up and working successfully as described in Install a Mender demo server.

 After a minute or two, there should be a virtual device that is waiting authorization.
 This means that the Mender client, which runs as a daemon on the device, is asking to join the Mender server so that the server can manage its deployments.
 You can also see these requests in the server access logs in the terminal where you started the Mender server.

 You can review the device before authorizing it to join the server.
 When you are ready, simply click the Authorize button in the Devices tab.

 There are security implications to connecting a client and server for the first time, also known as bootstrapping.
 If a client and server have not exchanged any information in advance, they need to accept each other on trust this first time, with the risk that the information the other party presents is spoofed.
 To mitigate this risk, the Mender client preinstalls the TLS certificate of the server when it is provisioned, as part of the Yocto Project image build.
 So it is not possible for a rogue server to intercept the connection from a client or pretend to be a different server, assuming server's private TLS key is securely managed.
 A rogue device can still spoof the information it sends to the server in order to be authorized, and this is why Mender asks you to make the authorization decision.
 However, the risk of letting the server manage a rogue device is much lower than the risk of a rogue server managing devices.

 Mender automatically collects identity and inventory information about the connected devices.
 You can view this information by clicking on a device.
 It should look similar to the following:

 After deploying the update below, you can verify that the

 The console of the virtual device can be seen by running